dzeke/ColoradoRiverCoding/ModelMusings/README.md

 1. Download the file **[PilotFlexAccounting-CombinedPowellMead.xlsx](https://github.com/dzeke/ColoradoRiverCoding/raw/main/ModelMusings/PilotFlexAccounting-CombinedPowellMead.xlsx)** to your computer.
 1. Move the Excel file to be a Google Sheet in a Google Drive folder associated with your Google Account.
 1. Invite the other players to join the Google Sheet.
 Copy + share the URL to the Sheet.
 Or in the upper right of the Sheet, click the **Share** button, add emails, and set permissions so players can access the sheet.
-1. In the Google Sheet, select the *ReadMe-Directions* worksheet.
+1. In the Google Sheet, select the left-most worksheet *ReadMe-Directions*.
 Follow the further directions to start and complete the role play.

 ## Requested Feedback
 Please email feedback -- things you like, things to improve -- about the pilot flex water accounting tool or the role play to David Rosenberg at david.rosenberg@usu.edu.
 Or Tweet at [@WaterModeler](https://twitter.com/WaterModeler).